 Applying to the College Prep Program

-The College Prep Program is open to students who are:
+The College Prep Program is open to students who:

-- Currently in 9th grade and live in the St. Louis region
+- are currently in 9th grade and live in the St. Louis region,

-- Able to attend CPP’s Summer Academy for three consecutive summers, as well as attend a minimum of two academic sessions and one enrichment or exposure activity each semester
+- are able to attend CPP’s Summer Academy for three consecutive summers, as well as attend a minimum of two academic sessions and one enrichment or exposure activity each semester

 College Prep Scholars attend Summer Academy for two weeks following their freshman year and for three weeks following their sophomore and junior years.
 A number of Academic Programming Events focused on college readiness are offered throughout the year and are typically held on Saturdays for 2-4 hours, dependent upon event topic.